IASRobolab/ai_utils/README.md

 ```
 #### AI modules installation

-To use the ai_utils library in your local pip you can refer to the following documentation depending on what you want to install. \
+To use the ai_utils library in your environment you can refer to the following documentation. \
-Be sure that your python build command is upgraded:
+First of all, be sure that your python build command is properly upgraded:
 ``` commandline
   pip install --upgrade build
 ```